allofthenorthwood/allofthenorthwood.github.io/posts/math-facts-part-4.md

 The day after the [Math Facts project](/post/math-facts-part-3) finished, I left on a 7-day charity bike ride from San Francisco to LA.
-This put me in a good position to step back from work, from coding, and from my normal life, into... a lot of biking.
+This put me in a good position to step back from work, from coding, and from my normal life, into… a lot of biking.
 It was painful.
 It was glorious.
 When I got back to KA I started on a new project for the [CS platform](http://khanacademy.org/cs), went to Europe for a conference and vacation, and did a three-week support rotation.
 In what felt like no time at all, weeks passed with hardly a spare moment to work on Math Facts.

 This made me feel pretty bad.
 I have a tendency to assume the worst, and after a few weeks of not having time to work on the Math Facts app, I assumed that it just wasn't worth it (to anyone) for me to keep working on it.
 This turned out to be false.

 Monica, one of the [Keepers of the Project Pipeline](/post/math-facts-part-2) at KA, approached me in the office one day, all smiles, and asked if she had missed a follow-up conversation about Math Facts.
 My blood ran pretty cold in that moment, but luckily Monica is too cheerful to be scary, even with my over-active fear sensors.
 I said "No, I haven't had one yet".
-At that point it had been 10 weeks since the project ended, and I was feeling stuck in the trap of "It's awkward how long it's been... do I bring it up...?".
+At that point it had been 10 weeks since the project ended, and I was feeling stuck in the trap of "It's awkward how long it's been… do I bring it up…?".
 Monica then surprised me by looking *relieved* and saying "Oh good!
 I was worried I'd missed it.
 Do you have time to chat with me about it at some point?".
 I said yes, because of course I can make time to talk about Math Facts.

 ![A drawing of me sitting on a couch saying "So uh.
 I made a thing."
 I'm usually pretty scared of speaking to a group of people, but for some reason Math Facts brings out the extrovert in me.
 I could talk for hours about it.](../images/i-made-a-thing.png)